 Details for MURP applications:

-- Official transcripts from colleges attended - Required for all applicants, review Grad Division transcript procedures; Use School of Social Ecology Graduate Recruiter mailing address (shown below) on transcript requests
+- Transcripts from colleges attended - Required for all applicants. review Grad Division transcript procedures.

 - Statement of Purpose - Required for all applicants.This essay should focus on your academic, professional, and/or research experiences and interests.
 The admissions committee will review this statement to evaluate your preparation for a professional planning degree program.
 This statement should include information about your academic plans and research interests, relevant experience, future career goals, and why the UCI MURP program would be a good intellectual fit for you.
 (1200 word maximum)

-- Personal History Statement - Required only for US citizens and US legal permanent residents, submitted through the online application.
+- Personal History Statement - Required for all applicants.
 This essay should focus on your personal background, and can include information on your life experience and history which motivates your personal and professional goals.
 We welcome information on how you have contributed to, and/or plan to contribute to, diversity, equity and inclusion within our program and the planning profession.
 (1200 word maximum)

-- Application fees - Required for all applicants; Review Grad Division Application Fees page.
+- Application fees - Required for all applicants.
+Review Grad Division Application Fees page.
 Your application can not be processed for review until fee is paid.
 Fee waivers are available; learn more about eligibility and requirements.

 International students should refer to the Graduate Division International Students pages for the specific requirements of their application, including fees, verification of academic qualifications and English language proficiency testing.